 - 1. Leave out the details of your childcare when claiming tax credits. - 2.
 Send your claim form to us. - 3.
-Phone our helpline once your award has gone into payment and tell us you want to claim for a short fixed period of childcare phone no earlier than seven days before your childcare starts.
+Phone our helpline once your award has gone into payment and tell us you want to claim for a short fixed period of childcare phone no earlier than 7 days before your childcare starts.

-See page13 for more information about claiming for short periods of childcare
+Read page 14 for more information about claiming for short periods of childcare.

-Already getting tax credits?
+Already getting tax credits